vikct/noctis/README.md

 # Noctis

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
+- Core module: handles singletons

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4210/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4211/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding